Adding post-curing to your stereolithography (SLA) 3D printing process helps you get the most out of your parts, improving strength and performance.

 Materials used: For each resin formulation there's a certain wavelength range that works best to maximize its mechanical properties.
 For Formlabs materials specifically, we recommend purchasing a unit that uses 405 nm light, as Formlabs resins are uniquely engineered to work with Formlabs printers, which use 405 nm lasers in the 3D printing process.

 Download our white paper to see how mechanical properties of parts printed in Formlabs resins change with post-curing.

 Intended applications: For applications that require optimal dimensional accuracy, it’s important to choose a unit tuned to the specific materials you’re using.
 Such applications include prototyping products that need tight tolerances or dental applications that rely on precise fit (such as surgical guides or crown and bridge models).
 For applications where accuracy is less important, simpler curing solutions often suffice.

 Size and complexity of parts: For small prints, a low-cost UV nail salon can be an effective post-curing tool.
 For larger, more complex parts, be sure to consider units that provide even exposure (through well-balanced light placement, a rotating turntable, etc.) to ensure uniform curing.

 Materials properties can also vary with part geometry, print orientation, and print settings.

-Need for speed: Heat speeds up and optimizes the post-curing process.
+Speed: Heat speeds up and optimizes the post-curing process.
 If efficiency is essential, consider a unit that uses both light and heat.